 What do you hope the film can achieve?

 I wanted "Defenders of Life" to give a voice to indigenous girls and women suffering abuse and living under patriarchy but I also want to emphasise how tradition interacts with these problems.

-Tradition cannot be ignored if we want to overcome practices like child marriage.
+on cannot be ignored if we want to overcome practices like child marriage.
 Working with communities like the Ngäbes, not against them, is the best way to promote sustainable and respectful change.
 By using indigenous legends as metaphors and being inclusive of men, I hope the film can trigger meaningful debates and avoid the pitfall of isolating women further.

 We recently screened the film in the Costa Rican capital of San Jose to an audience of 300 young people, diplomats, journalists and political leaders.
 I would love to present “Defenders of Life” at universities or NGO events where I could share my field experience too.
 I hope the film can continue to raise awareness about child marriage in this way.

 The award-winning film is now available to view in the US and the UK on the Flix Premiere VOD platform for independent cinema at https://flixpremiere.com/film/defenders-of-life

 In the time it has taken to read this article 20 girls under the age of 18 have been married

 Each year, 12 million girls are married before the age of 18